 For years, we have extolled the virtues of the Garmin Forerunner GPS watches for training and racing.
+They make some of the best biking and running watches around.
 Now, we finally have the opportunity to talk about a waterproof version of the Garmin watch, the Forerunner 310XT (shown here) .
 In the past, the Garmin 305 and 405 models were great for running and cycling, but did not give users a safe waterproof option.
 We would hear stories of people swimming with it anyway, risking major problems and voiding the warrenty.
 We also heard stories of people putting the Garmin watch in a plastic bag and then tucking it inside their hat — alot of hassle just to find out how fast or how far you swam.

 While simply having a waterproof GPS watch is the headline news, there are some other additions to the Forerunner 310 that make it an upgrade over past versions.
 Many users of the 305 and other models complained about how bulky that watch is.
 Truth be told, it is hardly noticeable on your wrist once you get used to it, but for some users the size was too much.
 The 310 XT has made a significant improvement on the length of the watch head.
 Garmin reduced the watch head length from 2.7 inches to 2.2 inches.
 This means that the small portion on the 305 that curves around your wrist is eliminated, creating a much more compact GPS watch.
 This change also reduced at a quarter of an ounce from the watch weight, and at 2.5 oz the Forerunner 310 packs alot of incredible technology into a small package.